Two men questioned are let go without being charged, prosecutor's office says

 Cazeneuve, speaking to French media, said intelligence services are making arrests and carrying out terror-related investigations every day and called for “prudence.”
 He confirmed that authorities found a starter pistol with one round but no other arms or weapons.

-It’s unknown what connection Tuesday’s raid has to the November 13 carnage in Paris.
-Belgium has been a focal point for investigators.
+It’s unclear what connection Tuesday’s raid has to the November 13 carnage in Paris.

 Belgium long has been a focal point for investigators.